Page Innis

 In Massachusetts, the home-buying process typically starts with an Offer to Purchase, a preliminary agreement outlining the buyer’s intent to purchase the property.
 This document includes the price, contingencies, and a timeline for signing the Purchase and Sale Agreement (P&S).
 The Offer is a binding agreement, so buyers need to be confident before submitting it.

-In New Hampshire, there is no intermediary Offer to Purchase stage.
-Buyers and sellers typically go straight to the Purchase and Sale Agreement, the binding contract.
+In New Hampshire, there is no intermediary offer-to-purchase stage.
+Buyers and sellers typically proceed directly to the Purchase and Sale Agreement, a binding contract.
 This streamlined process can feel quicker but leaves less room for negotiation between steps.

 Key Takeaway: